learn-co-curriculum/dsc-gradient-boosting-and-weak-learners/README.md

 ### Similarities

 Boosting algorithms share some similarities with Random Forests, as well as some notable differences.
 Like Random Forests, boosting algorithms are an ensemble of many different models with high inter-group diversity.
 Boosting algorithms also aggregate the predictions of each constituent model into an overall prediction.
-Both algoritms also make use of tree models (although this isn't strictly required, in the case of boosting).
+Both algorithms also make use of tree models (although this isn't strictly required, in the case of boosting).

 ### Difference 1: Independent vs. Iterative